 The next step after completing all your coursework is to take and pass the Montana Insurance Adjuster License exams.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
 When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.

 Montana offers a Multi-Line Adjuster line and a Crop Adjuster line.

-- The Multi-Line Adjuster license exam consists of eighty-eight (88) questions, and you have two hours and forty-five minutes (2:45) to complete it.
+- The Multi-Line Adjuster license exam consists of eighty-eight (88) questions, and you have one hour and forty-five minutes (1:45) to complete it.